Degree Highlights

 CYBR 2112 Introduction to Secure Scripting

 This course offers an in-depth introduction to scripting languages, including basic data types, control structures, regular expressions, input/output, and textual analysis.
 Examples and assignments will be in Python.
-Prerequisite: CS 122
+Prerequisite: CYBR 1211 (3 credits)

 CYBR 2213 Database Programming

-A course introducing the student to the logic, design, implementation, and accessing of organizational databases as contrasted to older conventional data file techniques introduced in COBOL programming.
+A course introducing the student to the logic, design, implementation, and security of organizational.
 Particular emphasis is placed on relational database management that focuses on the logical nature of databases.
-Popular microcomputer-based database programs will be utilized.
-Prerequisite: None
+Popular database programs and SQL constructions will be utilized.
+This course will touch on newer NOSQL databases as well.
+(3 credits)

 CYBR 2311 Computer and Systems Security

 An in-depth study of computer and systems security covering the domains of the Security+ Certification.
 Focus is on the knowledge and skills required to identify risk and participate in risk mitigation activities, provide infrastructure, application, operational and information security, apply security controls to maintain confidentiality, integrity and availability, identify appropriate technologies and products, and operate with an awareness of applicable policies, laws and regulations.
-Prerequisite: Sophomore standing.
+(3 credits)

 DATA 1552 Data Analytics Tools

 A study of the basic principles of data science and the tools and skills that are essential in data science.
 Topics to be covered include: data acquisition, cleaning, processing, and drawing inferences from such data.
-Prerequisite: BS 214.
+(3 credits)

 DATA 2552 Applied Statistics for Data Analytics

 A study of the methods of statistical description, inference, probability, sampling, hypothesis testing and regression analysis with a focus on application to real situations.
-Prerequisite: BS 214.
+(3 credits)

 DATA 2553 Data Structures and Algorithms

 Statistical models for data analysis and discovery in big-data settings, with primary focus on linear regression models.
 The challenges of building meaningful models from vast data are explored, and emphasis is placed on model building and the use of numerical and graphical diagnostics for assessing model fit.
 Interpretation and communication of the results of analyses is emphasized.
-Prerequisites: DATA 1552.
+Prerequisites: DATA 1552 (3 credits)

 DATA 3553 Dataset Organization, Reporting, and Management